 how to make keto peanut butter chocolate chip cookies

-First, preheat the oven and line a baking tray with parchment paper.
-In a bowl, combine the peanut butter and sugar-free confectioner's sweetener then add the chocolate chips, baking soda, baking powder, and coconut flour.
-Stir in the vanilla extract and coconut oil (feel free to add an additional one or two tablespoons of peanut butter or melted coconut oil if the dough feels too firm, or a tablespoon or two of coconut flour if too wet)!
+Preheat the oven and line a baking sheet with parchment paper.
+In a bowl, combine all the ingredients, adding more peanut butter or coconut oil if the dough is too firm, or more coconut flour if too wet.

-Bake the cookies for ten minutes then remove them from the oven.
-Allow them to cool completely before serving.
-They will feel slightly soft when you get them out of the oven but don't let this tempt you to bake them longer!!
+Bake the cookies for ten minutes, then remove from the oven.
+Let them cool completely before serving.
+They will be slightly soft initially, but avoid baking them longer.

 how to store